 This could not be more true, than when applied to genocide denial.
 Indeed, the genocide against the Tutsi in 1994 was the culmination of 30 years of politics of impunity enjoyed, both internally and internationally, by those who oppressed them for decades.
 The proliferation of genocide denial in the last 27 years in the West too was a result of France and the Vatican’s support to genocidaires.

-As relations improve, all media will allocate the ongoing rapprochement on the change of heart of France and – or the Vatican.
+As relations improve, media houses will allocate the ongoing rapprochement on the change of heart of France and – or the Vatican.
 In reality Emmanuel Macron, or Pope Francis did not jump, they were pushed: by the person of Paul Kagame.

 In this article I will explain five points: